prasantadh/c-review/README.md

 3. Create two files `sizeinfo.h` and `sizeinfo.c`. `sizeinfo.h` should
 expose a function `void system_sizes()`.
 This function

+As you work with multiple files, ensure that your editor recognizes symbols and errors from other files.
+Remember the `bear` software that was discussed in lab setup videos.

 ### Building blocks of Programming

 1. Sequence: Covered in `Playing around with makefile`